Charles A. Nelson

 A printed copy of the student handbook is available in the department office.

-Physics Department offers a four-year PhD degree in Physics.
+Physics Department offers the doctorate (PhD) as well as the masters (MA, and MS) degree in Physics.
 The PhD is awarded for original investigation leading to a significant advance of knowledge in a specialized areas such as Condensed Matter Physics, Applied Physics and Materials Science.
 Our faculty and staff are strongly committed to providing support for every student in their education and research.

 The Physics Department at Binghamton University offers a two-year master's degree in physics, generally based upon a research thesis.
 Our goal is for students, upon completing their degree, to be able to choose between working as a physicist, or continuing in a PhD program.